LiisS-J/cat-app/README.md

 ![Adoption form page](img/adoption_application.png)

 ####Technologies Used:
-The app was built using HTML, CSS, Javascript, Node.js, Express, MongoDB and Mongoose
+The app was built using HTML, CSS, Node.js, Express, MongoDB and Mongoose

 #### Getting Started: